vladikk/SQL2JSON/README.md

 SQL2JSON
 ========

-SQL2JSON is a command line utility that captures sql query execution result as a json file.
+SQL2JSON is a Apache2 Licensed command line utility that captures execution of a sql query to a json file.

 Requirements
 ------------